traefik/traefik/docs/toml.md

 - `traefik.frontend.priority=10`: override default frontend priority
 - `traefik.frontend.entryPoints=http,https`: assign this frontend to entry points `http` and `https`.
 Overrides `defaultEntryPoints`.
 - `traefik.frontend.auth.basic=test:$apr1$H6uskkkW$IgXLP6ewTrSuBkTrqE8wj/,test2:$apr1$d9hr9HBB$4HxwgUir3HP4EsggP/QNo0`: Sets a Basic Auth for that frontend with the users test:test and test2:test2
-- `traefik.docker.network`: Set the docker network to use for connections to this container.
+- `traefik.frontend.whitelistSourceRange: "1.2.3.0/24, fe80::/16"`: List of IP-Ranges which are allowed to access.
+An unset or empty list allows all Source-IPs to access.
+If one of the Net-Specifications are invalid, the whole list is invalid and allows all Source-IPs to access.- `traefik.docker.network`: Set the docker network to use for connections to this container.
 If a container is linked to several networks, be sure to set the proper network name (you can check with docker inspect <container_id>) otherwise it will randomly pick one (depending on how docker is returning them).
 For instance when deploying docker `stack` from compose files, the compose defined networks will be prefixed with the `stack` name.

 If several ports need to be exposed from a container, the services labels can be used
 - `traefik.<service-name>.port=443`: create a service binding with frontend/backend using this port.
 Overrides `traefik.port`.